 Your enrollment (the number of credits hours that you are registered) can impact the amount of financial aid you may receive.
 After your FAFSA has been submit and the Office of Student Financial Aid establishes an award offer for you, the amount of the awards are based on full-time enrollment.
 If you are not enrolled full-time, most awards will be pro-rated based on the number of credit hours you are enrolled.
 There are some programs, such as scholarships, that may only require you to be enrolled at a half-time status.
 Make sure that you fully read and understand the Terms and Conditions of Awards.

 Withdrawing from Classes(more info)

-FAU must comply with federal regulations with students receiving Federal Title IV funding and withdraws from one or more classes; a portion of the student’s aid may be billed back based on the date of withdrawal or last date of attendance at an academically related activity as documented by University records, depending on whichever date more accurately reflects the student's ceased attendance.
+FAU must comply with federal regulations with students receiving Federal Title IV funding and withdrawing from all courses; a portion of the student’s aid may be billed back based on the date of withdrawal or last date of attendance at an academically related activity as documented by University records, depending on whichever date more accurately reflects the student's ceased attendance.

 Satisfactory Academic Progress(more info)